ScheduleLua/ScheduleLua-Framework/README.md

 ## Installation

 1. Install [MelonLoader](https://melonwiki.xyz/#/?id=automated-installation) for Schedule I
-2. Download the latest `ScheduleLua.dll` release from [GitHub Releases](https://github.com/yourusername/ScheduleLua/releases)
+2. Download the latest `ScheduleLua.dll` release from [GitHub Releases](https://github.com/ifBars/ScheduleLua/releases)
 3. Place the DLL in your `Mods` folder (typically `Schedule I/Mods/`)
 4. Launch the game

-On first launch, a `UserData/ScheduleLua/Scripts` folder will be created with an example script.
+On first launch, a `UserData/ScheduleLua/Scripts` folder will be created with an example script, inside your Schedule 1 game directory.

 ## Getting Started